Simple Parametrization Methods for Generating Adomian Polynomials

-The Adomian decomposition method (ADM) \cite{Adomian1986,Adomian1989,Adomian1994} provides an analytical approximate solution for nonlinear functional equation in terms of a rapidly converging series, without linearization, perturbation or discretization.
+The Adomian decomposition method (ADM) (see { {\sc Adomian}} \cite{Adomian1986,Adomian1989,Adomian1994}) provides an analytical approximate solution for nonlinear functional equation in terms of a rapidly converging series, without linearization, perturbation or discretization.
 Consider a functional equation

-where $L$ and $N$ are respectively, linear and nonlinear operators from a Hilbert space $H$ into $H$ and $f$ is a known function in $H$.
-In ADM, the solution $u(x,t)$ of (\ref{1.1}) is decomposed in the form of an infinite series given by
+where $L$ and $N$ are respectively, linear and nonlinear operators and $f$ is a known function.
+In ADM, the solution $u(x,t)$ of (\ref{1.1}) is decomposed in the form of an infinite series,

 Further, the nonlinear function $N(u)$ is assumed to admit the representation